david-j-xu/boo/README.md

 commit_message
 <CRLF>
 ```
-Additionally, there is a file for each commit, containing for each file in the repository
+Additionally, there is a file for each commit, containing for each file in the repository, named meta<COMMIT_NAME>
 ```
 file_path
 file_hash